haui-btc/webScraper/README.md

 # webScraper
+> Monitors a website for changes by comparing the hash of the website's content
-> Monitor a website and send an email if anything changes.
+    at different times and send an email if anything changes.
 ```bash
 .
 |-- Dockerfile